Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 The function of the lower urinary tract is to accumulate and evacuate urine.
-The urinary bladder passively accumulates urine, then comes the act of urination associated with the reflex relaxation of the sphincter and the contraction of the detrusor (urination is the main event of the corresponding reflex).
+The bladder passively accumulates urine, then the act of urination occurs, associated with a reflex relaxation of the sphincter and contraction of the detrusor (urination is the main event of the corresponding reflex).

-Today uroflowmetry is actively used for a wide range of urological diseases:
+Today, uroflowmetry is actively used in a wide range of urological diseases:

 - prostate adenoma,